-As we all know, the only certainty in life is uncertainty.
-For expected uncertainties, you could prepare for it as best you can.
-An emergency fund should be in the form of liquid cash and not investments.
+As we all know, the only certainty in life is uncertainty, and it’s critical to prepare for these unforeseen scenarios as best as you can, by having an emergency fund.
+This should be in the form of liquid cash and not investments.

-You should have at least three months worth of monthly expenses as liquid cash in case of unemployment (unexpected or expected), but we advise people to have at least six months of savings to feel comfortable truly.
+As a general rule of thumb, you should have at least three months’ worth of monthly expenses as liquid cash in case of loss of income, whether unexpected or expected.
+However, we advise people to have at least six months’ worth of savings to truly feel comfortable.

-It’s also wise to have more cash in addition to that depending on your situation.
-For instance, if you have elderly parents without medical insurance or if you own a vehicle, which might need to go for unexpected repairs.
+Depending on your situation, it could be wise to have more cash in addition to that.
+For instance, you could have elderly parents without medical insurance, or own a vehicle that could require unexpected repairs.
 It’s essential to account for all of these before you start using your savings for other purposes.

 Are there people financially dependent on you?
-If they are, quantify what they need in dollars.
-Then multiply that by the expected time period, you need to support them.
+If there are, quantify what they need in dollars, then multiply that by the expected time period you need to support them.

-If she needs $1,000 every month for her expenses, against inflation of 2.5% per year, you would need to leave her approximately $420,000.
+If she needs $1,000 every month for her expenses, against inflation of 2.5% per year, you would need to set aside approximately $420,000 for her.
 If you don’t have that money right now, you could choose to buy cheap term insurance for 25 years to provide her with this sum.

 This brings us to insurance coverage.
-It’s not wise to depend on your emergency funds for bigger financial losses, like a fire to your home or terminal illness.
+While emergency funds are there to help tide us over uncertain periods, it’s not wise to depend on them for bigger financial losses like a fire to your home or terminal illness.

 Consider the monthly average cost of treating cancer of $17,000, or the bill of $150,000 for fire damage to a home.
-Considering these costs, it’s wiser to have insurance coverage, for a comparatively low premium.
-A ready source of income should you be sick and unemployed can be provided by insurance.
+For these costs, it’s wiser to have insurance coverage for a comparatively low premium.
+Should you lose income after falling sick or become unemployed, a ready source of funds can also be provided by insurance.

 Money for the future

-The value of money in the future just isn’t the same as the present thanks to inflation.
-So while it’s great to keep money aside for our retirement or children’s education, we should keep the effects of inflation in mind.
-More importantly, we should also be thinking about how we can achieve our financial goals faster by making our money to work for us.
+Due to inflation, the value of a sum of money will not be the same in the future as it is now..
+So while it’s great to put aside money for our retirement or children’s education, we should also keep the effects of inflation in mind.
+More importantly, we should also be thinking about how we can achieve our financial goals faster by making our money work for us.

-Investing through various instruments, fixed deposits and bonds for low risk short term goals or unit trusts and stocks are some ways to mitigate inflation.
-Either way, not doing anything isn’t the risk you want to take.
-Not if you want to be making ends meet each month.
-Whichever option you decide on, be sure to do a review on your portfolio at least once a year to ensure that your money is working towards your goals.
+Either way, not doing anything is doing yourself and your assets a disservice over time.
+Whichever option you take, be sure to do a review on your portfolio at least once a year to ensure that your money is working towards your goals.

 Rinse and repeat